mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:30AM on 19 December 2025 or as the situation changes.

-- Flood warning: Daniels Brook at Lower Tuffley
+- Flood warning: River Avon at Strensham and Bredon
-- Rising river levels are expected to cause flooding this evening.
+- High river levels are expected to cause flooding on Saturday.
-Flooding is expected on 18 December 2025 .
+Flooding is expected on 20 December 2025 .
-Flooding may affect properties and roads around Charlecote Avenue, Thoresby Avenue, Boadiam Avenue and Greenhill Drive.
+Flooding may affect properties and roads around Mill Lane, Strensham and areas around Dock Lane Bredon.
+Predicted peaks:- Evesham 2.4m to 2.8m on 19/11 AM Bredon 2.5m to 2.8m on 20/12 AM
-We are monitoring rainfall and river levels .
+We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 11:00AM on 19 December 2025 or as the situation changes.

+- Warning no longer in force: Daniels Brook at Lower Tuffley
+- The Flood Warning has now been removed.
+However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.
+Weather conditions are expected to improve and no further flooding is expected.
+Further heavy rain is forecast for Saturday night into Sunday 21/12.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 <!-- flood_marker ends -->